espocrm/documentation/administration/portal.md

 Portal roles are similar to regular roles in EspoCRM but with a few distinctions.

-* `not-set` level denies an access.
+* `not-set` ‒ Denies an access.
-* `own` level means that the record is created by the user.
+* `own` ‒ Records created by the user.
 E.g. portal user cased some case and this case is owned by this user.
-* `account` level means that the record is related to the account the portal user is related to.
+* `account` ‒ Records related to the account the portal user is related to.
+Relation (link) should be named `account` or `accounts`.
-* `contact` level means that the record is related to the contact the portal user is related to.
+* `contact` ‒ Records related to the contact the portal user is related to.
+Relation (link) should be named `contact` or `contacts`.

 Assigned User and Teams fields are read only for portal users.